Hyaluronic Acid-based Dermal Fillers

 What are dermal fillers and what are their indications?

-Dermal fillers are designed to correct facial ageing signs.
-By filling or giving volume where it is necessary, they allow recreating more harmonious contours on the face and effectively filling wrinkles, furrows and some depressions on the face.
+Dermal fillers aim to fill or restore volume where necessary and thus allow to recreate more harmonious facial contours and effectively fill wrinkles, furrows and some depressions on the face.

 They are resorbable injectable implants, made from hyaluronic acid and injected with a thin needle.
-The filling agents improve the skin’s radiance by rehydrating it with hyaluronic acid.
+Dermal fillers also called facial fillers, improve the skin’s radiance by rehydrating it with hyaluronic acid.

 What Is Hyaluronic Acid?

-This acid comes from a non-animal source, it results from the biofermentation technology.
-It is stabilized through small chemical changes in order to prolong its life (from 7 to 12 months), which is a particularly interesting property.
-Actually, biodegradable implants usually lose their volume gradually.
-Hyaluronic acid maintains, so to speak, its volume during the degradation phase.
+Hyaluronic acid comes from non-animal sources and results from biofermentation technology.
+It is then stabilized with minimal chemical modifications to extend its durability (from 7 to 12 months), a particularly interesting property!
+Biodegradable implants usually lose their volume gradually.
+Hyaluronic acids maintain their volume during the degradation phase.

-Thanks to its important water-conservation properties (up to 1000 times its weight), it will replace the progressive loss of its stabilization bridges during degradation with water molecules until there no longer remains sufficient matrix to support the correction.
+Thanks to its high water-conservation property (up to 1000 times its weight), hyaluronic acid will replace the progressive loss of its stabilization bridges during degradation by water molecules, until there are no longer enough matrices left to support the correction.

 The possible corrections are numerous: